Upcoming Events at Enid Lake

 • All persons must wear a US Coast Guard-approved life jacket at all times while swimming outside of designated swimming areas.

-• All persons must wear a US Coast Guard-approved life jacket at all ties while skiing or being pulled by a vessel, regardless of vessel length.
+• All persons must wear a US Coast Guard-approved life jacket at all times while skiing or being pulled by a vessel, regardless of vessel length.

 • All persons must wear a US Coast Guard-approved life jacket on powered vessels 16 to 26 feet in length whenever under power by the main propulsion unit.